mathiasrw/monetary-reform/monetary-reform.md

 where amounts in demand deposits are in fact liabilities of commercial banks.

+~ sidenote
-[66] _Overdrafts provided with Transaction Accounts would not allow the_ banks to create additional money.
+[66] _Overdrafts provided with Transaction Accounts would not allow the banks to create additional money.
 When a customer with an approved overdraft draws down the overdraft, he is borrowing from pre-existing sovereign money owned by the bank.
-From the customer's point of view, the experience of using overdraft in the sovereign money system will be very similar to using an overdraft in the current system.
+From the customer's point of view, the experience of using overdraft in the sovereign money system will be very similar to using an overdraft in the current system._
+~

 ### 7.2.2 No need for Deposit Insurance { - }